Program for: Individuals and Collectives

 Purpose: Access and Career Development supports Ontario-based Aboriginal arts professionals and arts professionals of colour.
 The program will fund professional development and skill-building opportunities that advance the applicants’ artistic work and careers.

-In keeping with its strategic plan, Stability and Strength, the OAC is committed to reflecting the cultural diversity and Aboriginal identity of the province through its programs.
+In keeping with its strategic plan, Vital Arts and Public Value, OAC is committed to reflecting the cultural diversity and the Aboriginal identity of the province through its programs.
 The OAC also recognizes that there continue to be systemic barriers for arts professionals of colour and Aboriginal arts professionals.
-Part of the solution is the launch of Access and Career Development to support the cultural diversity of Ontario’s arts sector.
+One solution is the Access and Career Development program, which supports the cultural diversity of Ontario’s arts sector.

 Applicants can request funding for training, mentoring or apprenticing in all contemporary and traditional art practices.